- Sports Optics

 Porro prism disadvantages: Bulky in comparison to roof prism binoculars and because of their slightly more complicated body construction they are harder to waterproof and make dustproof.
 Less expensive versions are possibly more susceptible to faults and therefore require repair over time.

 Many people make the mistake of thinking that the bigger the magnification, the better the view will be or the better the binoculars are.
-Neither of these statements is true, high powered binoculars have two main disadvantage for sports viewing:
+Neither of these statements is true, high powered binoculars have two main disadvantages for sports viewing:

 1. The higher the magnification, the smaller your field of view (FOV) will normally be.
 Basically this means that binoculars with high magnification but a small FOV will enable you to see lots of close-up detail (eg. a jockeys face), but less of the whole picture (eg. the group of leading horses).